Catchoom/craftar-example-ios-craftar-pro/README.md

 found using Cloud Recognition.

 ##### [AR from CraftAR](CraftARSDK_Examples/Example%202%20-%20AR%20from%20CraftAR)
-This example shows how the SDK is able to load AR contents automatically from a scene created usins the CraftAR Creator.
+This example shows how the SDK is able to load AR contents automatically from a scene created using the CraftAR Creator.

 ##### [Cloud Image Recognition](Example%203%20-%20Recognition%20only)